opsmill/infrahub/docs/topics/artifact.md

 While it's always possible to generate [Transformations](./transformation.md) on demand via the API, having an Artifact provide some additional benefits:

 - **Caching**: Generated artifacts are stored in the internal [object storage](./object-storage.md).
-For resource intensive Transformations, it will significantly reduce the load of the system if an artifact can be serve from the cache instead of regenerating each time.
+For resource intensive transformations, it will significantly reduce the load of the system if an artifact can be serve from the cache instead of regenerating each time.
-- **Traceability**: Past values of an artifact remains available.
+- **Traceability**: Past values of an artifact remain available.
 In a future release, it will be possible to compare the value of an artifact over time.
 - **Peer Review**: Artifacts are automatically part of the [Proposed Change](./proposed-change.md) review process.

 While the content of an artifact can change, its identifier will remain the same over time.

 ## High level design

-Artifacts are defined by grouping a [Transformation](./transformation.md) with a group of targets in an *Artifact Definition*.
+Artifacts are defined by grouping a [transformation](./transformation.md) with a group of targets in an *Artifact Definition*.

-An **Artifact Definition** centralizes all the information required to generate an artifact.
+An **artifact definition** centralizes all the information required to generate an artifact.

 - Group of targets
 - Transformation
 - Format of the output
-- Information to extract from each target that must be passed to the Transformation.
+- Information to extract from each target that must be passed to the transformation.

 ![](../media/artifact.excalidraw.svg)

-## Creating an Artifact Definition
+## Creating an artifact definition

-Artifact Definition can be created via the Frontend, via GraphQL or via a Git Repository
+Artifact definitions can be created via the frontend, via GraphQL or via a Git repository

-For Infrahub to automatically import an Artifact Definition from a Repository, it must be declared in the `.infrahub.yml` file at the root of the repository under the key `artifact_definitions`.
+For Infrahub to automatically import an artifact definition from a repository, it must be declared in the `.infrahub.yml` file at the root of the repository under the key `artifact_definitions`.

 ```yaml
 ---